 FCSIC operates with no appropriated funds.
-We collect insurance premiums from each Farm Credit System bank that issues insured obligations.
+We collect insurance premiums from each Farm Credit System bank.
 These premiums and the income from our investment portfolio provide the funds necessary to fulfill our mission.

-Our revenues in 2013 increased 53.2 percent to \$200.9 million from \$131.1 million in 2012 (see figure 9).
-The increase in revenues resulted primarily from higher insurance premiums in 2013.
-Interest income decreased 39 percent in 2013 to \$28.8 million from \$46.8 million in 2012 primarily because of the historically low interest rates and lower inflation, which reduced the inflation compensation that our inflation-protected Treasury securities earned.
+Our revenues increased by 28 percent to \$257.2 million in 2014 from \$200.9 million in 2013 (see figure 9).
+Revenues increased primarily because of higher insurance premiums in 2014.
+Interest income increased 19 percent in 2014 to \$34.1 million from \$28.8 million in 2013.